MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-file-types.md

 2. Configure the scanner to include .zip files to be inspected, as described in the preceding section.

-3. If .zip files should be protected in addition to classified, add a registry entry for files with this file name extension to have generic protection (pfile), as described in the preceding section.
+3. If .zip files should be classified and protected rather than just inspected for sensitive information, add a registry entry for files with this file name extension to have generic protection (pfile), as described in the preceding section.

 Example scenario after doing these steps: